How to Use Session Headers in Mobile Bot Defense

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Validate Session Headers on Mobile apps using Appdome
+How to Implement Validate Session Headers in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Validate Session Headers without an SDK or gateway: